html-graph/html-graph.github.io/content/getting-started.md

 }
 {{< /code >}}

-The `createNode` method of the `Application` class accepts parameters:
+The `createNode` method accepts parameters:

 - `name` is the text content of a node,
 - `x` and `y` are the node's coordinates,
 - `frontPortId` and `backPortId` are port identifiers.

 A port is a proxy element through which nodes are connected.
-It provides more flexibility when managing edges, unlike connecting nodes directly.
-Node element itself can also be used as a port at the same time.
+It provides more flexibility when managing edges, although the node element itself can also be used as a port simultaneously.

-Also, here is some CSS so that our nodes look nice:
+Here’s some CSS to make our nodes look nice:

 {{< code lang="css" >}}
 .node {